javadykazemlo/battleship/README.md

-Basic Programming Mini Project
-Bu-Ali Sina University
-Battleship Game 🎯🚢
+A console-based Battleship game developed in C++. 🎯🚢